ekamwalia/totp/README.md

 # time-based-otp
-Generate Time-based OTPs in accordance with IETF RFC6238
+This package provides a convenient way of generarting time-based OTPs in accordance with IETF RFC6238.